stevegt/t388/README.md

 # Project T-388

-Prototype of a distributed machine language intended for infrastructure config management and enterprise application architecture.
-General-purpose distributed computing platform.
+Prototype of a multicomputer assembly language intended for infrastructure config management and enterprise application architecture.
+Could turn out to be a general-purpose distributed computing platform.

 Keywords: DML, ICM, DCP